Concerned about unsafe abdominal exercises injuring your pelvic floor?

 No, strongly bracing (contracting) the abdominal muscles strongly is not an appropriate exercise for prolapse or with pelvic floor dysfunction.
 Strongly bracing the abdominal muscles increases the downward pressure on the pelvic floor.
 The deep abdominal core muscles are designed to work gently all the time.
 Appropriate abdominal activation is important to avoid pelvic floor overload in women with prolapse problems.

 If you are living with a prolapse or after prolapse surgery it is wise to avoid unsafe abdominal exercises that can overload the pelvic floor.
-Safe abdominal exercises for prolapse should be tailored to a woman’s pelvic floor capacity.
+Pelvic floor safe abdominal exercises for prolapse are those that are matched to a woman’s pelvic floor capacity.
 If you apply these expert guidelines to your exercise program, you will be more likely to avoid unsafe abdominal exercises for prolapse and protect your pelvic floor from dysfunction.

 Download these “Unsafe Abdominal Exercises for Prolapse” as a user friendly PDF